cocotb/cocotb/docs/source/scheduler.rst

 then the coroutine will be paused indefinitely and your test will hang.
 This is a good argument for specifying ``timeout_time`` and ``timeout_unit`` arguments to :deco:`cocotb.test` as seen above.

-The only common API that all :term:`!triggers` share is that they are :term:`awaitable objects <awaitable>`.
+The only common API that all :term:`!triggers` share is that they are :term:`awaitable` objects.
 We will be covering several particular triggers relating to concurrency later in this document, so here is a table of the most commonly used simulation triggers which we *won't* be covering in detail in this document.